 6. Unauthorized use of Institute facilities or premises including:

-- Unauthorized entry into any Institute Premises or remaining without permission in any building after normal closing hours.
+a.
+Unauthorized entry into any Institute Premises or remaining without permission in any building after normal closing hours.

-- Possessing, using, making, or causing to be made any key or other means of access to any Institute Premises without proper authorization.
+b.
+Possessing, using, making, or causing to be made any key or other means of access to any Institute Premises without proper authorization.

 7. Furnishing false information to any Institute Official.

 8. Forgery, alteration, replication, or misuse of any document, record, or identification upon which the Institute relies, regardless of the medium.

 10. Safety violations, including, but not limited to:

 a.
 Intentionally initiating or causing to be initiated any false reporting, warning or threat of fire, explosion, or other emergency.